 5. Monitor — Track and analyze your SEO activity and results

-As you start to regularly publish content and share it on social media, set up a process to track your backlinks and other data points.
+As you start to regularly publish content and share it on social media, set up a process to track your user engagement and backlinks, among other data points.

 Once again, you don’t need to be a numbers wizard to monitor your insights.
 Google Analytics is free for website users and there are easy-to-digest tutorials that you can follow to learn about the tool.